abrahamoaks/Life-Expectancy-Prediction-After-Thoracic-Surgery/README.md

 *Data Source:* https://archive.ics.uci.edu/dataset/277/thoracic+surgery+data

-## Mapping Business Problem to ML Problem
+## Mapping Patient Problem to ML Problem

 ### Type of Machine Learning Problem
 + It is a binary classification problem, where given the above set of features, we need to predict if a given patient having undergone thoracic surgery will live or die post-operatively.